github/docs/content/codespaces/managing-your-codespaces/managing-gpg-verification-for-codespaces.md

   !["Selected repositories" drop-down menu](/assets/images/help/settings/codespaces-gpg-verification-repository-drop-down.png)

+{% note %}

-> Note: once you have enabled this setting, ensure the "Git: Always Sign Off" and "Git: Enable Commit Signing" are enabled from the Visual Studio Code interface.
+**Note:** Once you have enabled this setting, ensure the "Git: Always Sign Off" and "Git: Enable Commit Signing" are enabled from the Visual Studio Code interface.

+{% endnote %}